samjulien/blog/_posts/2018-08-30-speedy-introduction-to-web-workers.markdown

 ## Recap

 We've learned the basics of how to create a web worker.
 We learned how to effectively send messages between two threads and how to react to those messages.
 We briefly touched on the subject of terminating web workers.
 This last task is to be handled with care and deserves a more detailed explanation.
 Badly terminated web workers may lead to memory leaks in the application.

+> The complete code sample used in this blog post is present in [this JavaScript CodeSandbox](https://codesandbox.io/s/xp901z23o4).
+Feel free to fork it.

 What's left to learn?
 A lot!
 Web workers have been around for a long time and they are great at executing expensive logic.
 This logic will be much more complex than what we've done in this blog post.
 We'd need to learn topics like handling errors, spawning subworkers, using external libraries, and monitoring web workers using developer tools.